Group-Sparse Model Selection: Hardness and Relaxations: Basic Definitions

 \tikzstyle{place_black}=[circle,draw=black,fill=black,thick, minimum size=6pt, inner sep=0pt] \tikzstyle{place_red}=[circle,draw=black,fill=white,thick, minimum size=6pt, inner sep=0pt]

-An important group structure is given by {\em loopless pairwise overlapping groups}.
-This group structure consists of groups such that each element of the ground set occurs in at most two groups and the induced graph does not contain loops.
-Therefore the group graph for these structures is actually a tree or a forest and hence bipartite.
-For example, consider $\G_1 = \{1, 2, 3\}$, $\G_2 = \{3, 4, 5\}$, $\G_3 = \{5, 6, 7\}$, which can be represented by the graph in Fig.~\ref{fig:loopless}(Left).
-If $\G_3$ were to include an element from $\G_1$, for example $\{2\}$, we would have the loopy graph of Fig.~\ref{fig:loopless}(Right).
-Note that $\GG^1$ is pairwise overlapping, but not loopless, since $\G_3, \G_4, \G_5$ and $\G_6$ form a loop.
+An important class of group structures is given by groups whose intersection graph is acyclic (i.e., a tree or a forest) and we call them {\em acyclic group structures}.
+A necessary, but not sufficient, condition for a group structure to have an acyclic intersection graph is that each element of the ground set occurs in at most two groups, i.e., the groups are at most {\em pairwise overlapping}.
+Note that a tree or a forest is a bipartite graph, where the two partitions contains the nodes that belong to alternate levels of the tree/forest.
+For example, consider $\G_1 = \{1, 2, 3\}$, $\G_2 = \{3, 4, 5\}$, $\G_3 = \{5, 6, 7\}$, which can be represented by the intersection graph in Fig.~\ref{fig:loopless}(Left).
+If $\G_3$ were to include an element from $\G_1$, for example $\{2\}$, we would have the cyclic graph of Fig.~\ref{fig:loopless}(Right).
+Note that $\GG^1$ is pairwise overlapping, but not acyclic, since $\G_3, \G_4, \G_5$ and $\G_6$ form a cycle.

 \tikzstyle{place}=[circle,draw=black,fill=white,thick, minimum size=6pt, inner sep=0pt]